Warning - This Page Contains Pictures of Baby Poop!

 (Costa Mesa, CA)

 "Hello, my name is Lorena Herrera.
 I have a two and 1/2 month baby boy.
-Also, I am a first-time parent, and of course, I have many questions!
+Also, I am a first-time parent, and I have many questions!

 My son has been pooping more than usual, and it's green diarrhea-like poop.
 Is this normal?
 He has no fever, but off and on, he seems cranky.